user827/dotfiles/readme.md

 ```

 # Installation

+Setup `options` first.
+Then
 ```
 git pull --verify-signatures
 ./install.sh
 ./init.sh
 ```

+- For unattended installation, export `BATCH` with a value.

 - for gnome terminal, set the terminal to start a login shell
 - zsh is used as the default shell